juzoff/Factors-Influencing-Airbnb-Pricing-in-Barcelona-A-Predictive-Analysis-Using-Linear-Regression/README.md

    - **F-statistic**: 17.98
    - **p-value**: < 2.2e-16

-   The first linear regression model had a low R-squared, indicating poor predictive power.
-The large residual error suggested the model was not a good fit for the data.
+   The first model has a residual standard error of 341, an R-squared of 37.41%, and an adjusted R-squared of 35.33%.
+While statistically significant (F-statistic = 17.98, p < 2.2e-16), the model explains only a small portion of the variability in the response variable, showing substantial unexplained variance and relatively high prediction errors.

 ![results - initial](https://github.com/user-attachments/assets/9a034494-f891-42d2-a9de-0a92b12e8094)
 ![regression values - initial](https://github.com/user-attachments/assets/dd3d9a11-2dab-4a52-98c8-3819f9d34ad6)